The beauty of the ordinary

 It would be easy to start at the very beginning and end at the very end.
 Because, let’s face it, unless you are Michelle Obama, it would also be incredibly dull to both write and read.

 Let the moments that you write about tell a story; that is, let them illustrate a feeling, a turning point, a sense of reflection.
 Don’t let them be collected merely for the sake of it.
 There is naturally a big dollop of common sense in this.
 Let’s say you want to write about your family, about your parents’ heritage, perhaps, so that your children have a sense of who they are.
-Then yes, perhaps we need to know some details like where your parents came from in the first place.
-But you don’t need to list it like a history book; you could show us instead, through the clothes that they wear or the food that you grew up, tasting flavours that unravelled their own tales.
-Bring your story to life by showing those memories through description that plays tantalisingly upon your senses, not just telling them about them through dates and facts.
+But you don’t need to start by telling us everything about where your parents were born or when or what year they booked their flights to immigrate.
+You don’t need to tell us their history.
+But tell us about the moments of love between you, or the moments of misunderstanding instead.
+These are the moments that tell a story.
+Or if that seems too hard, then tell us about the food you grew up with instead, tasting flavours that unravelled their own tales.
+What I’m trying to say is: moments will bring a story to life more than plain old factual history of who did what, when.
+Show those moments to make them come to life.

-And how do you write that description?
-Well, when you practice your powers of observation, when you perfect the craft of cataloguing your everyday in a way which is sensitive and heightened and self-aware - in short, when you practice noting down everything that I have written about in Postcards Home, the easier it will be.
+How?
+Well, when you write, when you implement your power of observation, when you perfect the craft of cataloguing your everyday in a way which is sensitive and heightened and self-aware - in short, when you practice noting down everything that I have written about in Postcards Home so far, the easier it will be.
 The more you grow into the habit of using words, of writing them down every single day, the easier it will be to find the more memorable ones, the more beautiful ones, the more unusual ones.
 Turn to your stack of postcards.
 Everything is already half-written for you.
 It’s almost all already there.